ncsu-decifr/tbas-tutorial/tutorial3a.md

 ![](images/tbas-tutorial3a/Tutorial3A.18B.png)
 ![](images/tbas-tutorial3a/Tutorial3A.18C.png)

 19. Here is an example of the form filled out.
-Note this tree is private and shared with only two other people (email list); if you want to make it public change the selection in the Access level.
+Note this tree is **private** and shared with only two other people (email list); if you want to make it **public** change the selection in the **Access level**.
 Click submit at the bottom of the form.
 ![](images/tbas-tutorial3a/Tutorial3A.19A.png)
 ![](images/tbas-tutorial3a/Tutorial3A.19B.png)
 ![](images/tbas-tutorial3a/Tutorial3A.19C.png)

-20. Once your tree has been reviewed by T-BAS admin it will be made available for viewing and placement by clicking on User Trees on the T-BAS start page.
+20. Once your tree has been reviewed by T-BAS admin it will be made available for viewing and placement by clicking on **User Trees** on the T-BAS start page.
 You will receive an email notification of the status of your submitted tree and when it is available for use in T-BAS.
 ![](images/tbas-tutorial3a/Tutorial3A.20.1.png)
 The Ramularia species complex tree is now available to be used.
 ![](images/tbas-tutorial3a/Tutorial3A.20.2.png)